An activities expansion of the transition polynomial of a multimatroid: Multimatroids

 \end{enumerate} We generally omit the subscript $Z$ from $r_Z$ whenever the context is clear.
 Axiom~\ref{axiom1} implies the following: $r(\emptyset)=0$; for $A\in\mathcal S(\Omega)$ and $x\in U$ such that $A\cup\{x\}\in\mathcal S(\Omega)$, $r(A)\leq r(A\cup\{x\})\leq r(A)+1$; and for $A$, $B\in\mathcal S(\Omega)$ such that $A\cup B\in\mathcal S(\Omega)$, $r(A\cup B)+r(A\cap B)\leq r(A)+r(B)$.

 It is convenient to extend the concepts we have defined for carriers to multimatroids.
-For example, by a transversal of a multimatroid we mean a transversal of its underlying carrier.
+For example, by a transversal of a multimatroid we mean a transversal of its underlying carrier, and we sometimes use $\mathcal T(Z)$ to denote the set of transversals of the carrier of $Z$.
 We say that a multimatroid is a \emph{$q$-matroid} if its carrier is a $q$-carrier.
 The special case of $2$-matroids was first introduced earlier than general multimatroids in~\cite{MR904585} under the name \emph{symmetric matroids}.
 The \emph{order} of a carrier $(U,\Omega)$, denoted by $|\Omega|$, is its number of skew classes.
 If $S$ is a subtransversal of $Z$, then we define its \emph{nullity} $n_Z(S)$ by $n_Z(S)=|S|-r_Z(S)$, again omitting the subscript when the context is clear.

 An \emph{independent set} of $Z$ is a subtransversal $S$ with $n(S)=0$.
 Subtransversals that are not independent are \emph{dependent}.
 A \emph{basis} is a maximal independent subtransversal.
 A \emph{circuit} is a minimal dependent subtransversal.
 Given a carrier $(U,\Omega)$, a multimatroid on $(U,\Omega)$ is determined by each of its collections of independent sets, circuits and bases~\cite{MM1zbMATH01116184}.
 The set of bases and circuits of $Z$ are denoted by $\mathcal B(Z)$ and $\mathcal C(Z)$, respectively.
 Observe that for any subtransversal $S$, we have $r(S)=\max_{B\in\mathcal B(Z)} |B\cap S|$.
 The following are straightforward consequences of~\ref{axiom1} and~\ref{axiom2}. \begin{proposition}[{\cite[Proposition~5.5]{MM1zbMATH01116184}}] The bases of a non-degenerate multimatroid $Z$ are transversals of $Z$. \end{proposition}